padogrid/bundle-hazelcast-4n5-app-kryo_codegen/README.md

    -classpath lib
 ```

-The above command creates the wrapper classes as in the `org.hazelcast.demo.nw.data.avro` package as follows.
+The above command creates the wrapper classes in the `org.hazelcast.demo.nw.data.avro` package as follows.

 ```console
 src/main